Plutonomicon/plutarch-plutus/docs/GUIDE.md

 abs x = pif (x #<= -1) (negate x) x
 ```

 `x` is going to be inlined _three_ times there.
 That's really bad if it's a big computation.
-This is what I should do instead-
+This is what you should do instead-

 ```haskell
 abs :: Term s PInteger -> Term s PInteger